How to Make Drop Cloth Pumpkins

 Drop cloth pumpkins are perfect for neutral decor and farmhouse style and you are going to love how easy and inexpensive they are to make!

-Affiliate links may be included for your convenience; my full disclosure policy can be found here.
-If you click through and make a purchase I'll receive a small commission at no extra cost to you!
+my full disclosure policy can be found here.
+If you click through and make a purchase I'll receive a small

-Hey there friend, today I'm excited to share my first ever full project video tutorial with you!
-You're going to want to make some of these drop cloth pumpkins asap, I know!
+Hey there friend, today I'm excited to share my first ever full project video

 I hope you're enjoying your Labor Day however you're choosing to celebrate it!
 Mr DIY and I are working on a little project today that I'll be sharing here on the blog next week.
 Fingers and toes crossed that it comes together like I envision!